 The short answer is yes!

-Amazon’s SP campaigns are very easy to set-up if you have experience with keyword research or have used a similar advertising platform (Adwords or FB advertising for example) in the past.
+Amazon’s SP campaigns are very easy to set-up if you have experience with keyword research, or have used a similar advertising platform, such as Adwords or FB advertising in the past.
 Amazon’s campaign manager is actually a lot easier to use too.
-As you do not have to create any specific ads, all that changes is the product listing is shown with the only difference being a “sponsored” tagline under the product. [screenshot below]
+As you do not have to create any specific ads, all that changes is the product listing is shown with the only difference being a “sponsored” tagline above the product.
+See the screenshot below.

-As you can see the majority of products on top of competitive search terms (this is laptop stands as the keyword) has sponsored products on top.
+The majority of products on top of competitive search terms have sponsored products on top.
 These companies pay a fee per click through to their products and a certain percentage convert into customers.

-Now that we have the “what” out of the way we can look into the actual steps I take in the building of a successful sponsored products campaign.
-These are the 5 steps I use for personal and client businesses and the ones that have achieved incredible results time upon time, such as the campaign screenshots below.
+Now that we have the “what” out of the way, we can look into the actual steps we take in the building of a successful sponsored products campaign.
+These are the 5 steps we use for personal and client businesses, and the ones that have achieved incredible results time upon time, such as the campaign screenshots below.

 Stage 1 – Keyword Research

-To do this I use a tool called merchantwords, I have no affiliation with them but the tool rocks!
-If you put in your primary search terms “laptop stands” you can see it shows you the top terms (by search volume) in relation to this keyword.
+To do this, we use a number of keyword research tools.
+If you put in your primary search terms, laptop stands, you can see it shows you the top terms in relation to this keyword.
 This is great for getting the terms DIRECTLY related to your keyword.
-For example this one simple task has now given us 3,500 keywords (500+ of which have over 1,000 searches a month!)
-Which we can now implement into our content and PPC campaigns.
+For example, this one simple task has now given us 3,500 keywords, 500+ of which have over 1,000 searches a month!
+We can now implement these new keywords into our content and PPC campaigns.

-But what about the keywords that don’t contain the direct keyword in itself?
-What if someone was looking for a computer stand for example?
+But what about the keywords that do not contain the direct keyword?
+What if someone was looking for a computer stand?
 Or a tablet stand?
-Our product might be relevant for these users searching, but if we do not know these keywords we are never going to rank for them.
+Our product might be relevant for these users searching, but if we do not know these keywords, we are never going to rank for them.

-There are 2 ways to find these, the first is go to the Google keyword planner and type in your primary keyword, there are other tools that do a similar thing in a better way but these are paid solutions.
-For example Ahrefs is an incredible tool for this.
+There are two ways to find these.
+The first is go to the Google keyword planner and type in your primary keyword.
+There are other tools that do a similar thing in a better way, but these are paid solutions.
+For example, Ahrefs is an incredible tool for this.
 This process gives us another 500+ keywords to go through.
-Some of course won’t be relevant or will be information based queries, but the majority are going to give you a great list of keywords to implement into your listing and campaign.
+Some of course will not be relevant, or will be information based queries, but the majority are going to give you a great list of keywords to implement into your listing and campaign.

 The second is good old fashioned asking people.
-When you ask someone how would you describe this product or what do you think this is?
-And they have to list 5 variations, this will give you some awesome keywords that maybe even Google missed.
+When you ask someone how would you describe this product, or what do you think this is?
+Make them list 5 variations and this will give you some awesome keywords that maybe even Google missed.

 Stage 2 – Implementing keywords

-This is essentially on-page optimisation for the listing itself.
-If you don’t have a well optimised product page then you will not convert very well.
-This all means that you will be spending a lot of money to make very few sales, we get fully onto CRO and what needs to be in place before you launch a campaign in the next stage, but for your listing to convert for the keywords you found, they will need to be in there in the listing itself from the start.
-For example if I have a bunch of keywords I want to rank in Amazon’s search engine, and then prospects search this, they expect to see these keywords in your title, bullet points etc. It’s not only important from an Amazon ranking’s point of view but also for a customer conversion too.
+This is essentially on-page optimisation for the listing.
+If you do not have a well optimised product page, then you will not convert very well.
+This all means that you will be spending a lot of money to make very few sales.
+We get fully onto CRO and what needs to be in place before you launch a campaign in the next stage.
+However, for your listing to convert for the keywords you found, they will need to be in the listing from the start.
+For instance, if we have a bunch of keywords we want to rank in Amazon’s search engine, then prospects search this, they would expect to see these keywords in your title, bullet points etc. It is not only important from an Amazon rankings point of view, but also for a customer conversion too.

-I’ll be writing a full guide on how to implement keywords into a listing and perfect on-page optimisation in the near future so watch the space.
+We will be writing a full guide on how to implement keywords into a listing, as well as perfect on-page optimisation in the near future, so watch this space.

 Stage 3 – Pre-launch CRO & Reviews

-CRO or conversion rate optimisation is something you should test before starting your campaign.
+CRO, or conversion rate optimisation is something you should test before starting your campaign.
 This is how well your listing converts.
-I like to look at the traffic vs sales figures to get an idea of this.
-If you have a 10% conversion rate (number of people who visited your site vs number of people who purchased) then you can realistically calculate how much you should be bidding for your keywords.
-But we will go further on to bid optimisation in stage 5.
-For now look at the data inside your seller central account that shows traffic vs sales and ensure your number isn’t something ridiculously low.
+We like to look at the traffic vs sales figures to get an idea of this.
+If you have a 10% conversion rate, the number of people who visited your site vs number of people who purchased, then you can realistically calculate how much you should be bidding for your keywords.
+But, we will go further into bid optimisation in stage 5.
+For now, look at the data inside your seller central account that shows traffic vs sales and ensure your number is not something ridiculously low.

 CRO Quick tick checklist: